MaurizioB/NoLaE/README.md

 "valid" python expression
 - LED default values in the editor window don't always match the actual ones
 - Assigning 2 controllers to the same LED will overwrite its value.
+- In playing mode the groups are not shown for the first template on startup
+- Toggle buttons are not recognized, and will behave as you were keeping the button pressed.